Mac DeMarco: Personal life

-From 2013 to 2016 he was based in the Far Rockaway neighborhood in Queens, New York, Afterwards he resided in Los Angeles where he has regularly hosted jam sessions with musicians and friends such as Thundercat and the late Mac Miller.
-His current home base is an island in British Columbia.
+From 2011 to 2012, DeMarco lived in Montreal, Canada, before moving to Brooklyn, New York.
+From 2013 to 2016 he was based in the Far Rockaway neighborhood in Queens, New York, Afterwards, he resided in Los Angeles, where he regularly hosted jam sessions with musicians and friends such as Thundercat and the late Mac Miller.
+In 2025, DeMarco purchased a one-hundred-year-old farmhouse on Pender Island in British Columbia.

 DeMarco is a fan of the Edmonton Oilers, his hometown ice hockey team.
 His 2023 album One Wayne G is named for Oilers legend Wayne Gretzky, with its 199-song length referencing Gretzky's 99 jersey number.